AlexandreDecan/sismic/docs/advancedtopics/integrate_code.rst

 Running example
 ---------------

-In this document, we will present the main differences between the second and the third approach (see :ref:`code_evaluation` for the first approach), on the basis of a simple example of a Graphical User Interface (GUI) whose behaviour is defined by a statechart.
+In this document, we will present the main differences between the two approaches, on the basis of a simple example of a Graphical User Interface (GUI) whose behaviour is defined by a statechart.
 All the source code and YAML files  for this example, discussed in more detail below, is available in the *docs/examples* directory of Sismic’s repository.